Chreggii/plp-assignments/Christian/Assignment_2/README.md

 The screenshots which are showing that the code is running can be found in the `screenshots` folder.

-Since the zip file would be too big, I published them on Youtube:
+Since the zip file would be too big, I published the videos on Youtube:

 - Quick Sort | 101 entities | 16ms delay | dark mode -> https://youtu.be/V4L8IHl9YDI
 - Selection Sort | 120 entities | 16ms delay | dark mode -> https://youtu.be/MpZmIiAObYA